 “Better than sitting around watching TV all day.
 What time is this open house?”

 “Eleven a.m. to four p.m.
 The cafeteria and the restaurant will both be open when we get hungry.”

 “How would we get there?
 Is it close to BART or is there a bus?”

 “I’m not sure, but my folks are going to take my brothers and me.
 I decided to invite you.”

 “Thank you.
 I’d like to do it.
 How about Greg and Nikki?”

-“No. Remember, Lyle is going to a movie with Greg tomorrow.
-It’s their first date.
+“Neither will be coming to Diablo Valley College.
+Remember, Lyle is going to a movie with Greg tomorrow.
+It’s their first real date.
 Nikki is doing something with a friend she made at school.”